mingfang/terraform-provider-k8s/site/k8s_apps_v1_stateful_set/README.md

 AccessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
 ## data_source

-This field requires the VolumeSnapshotDataSource alpha feature gate to be enabled and currently VolumeSnapshot is the only supported data source.
-If the provisioner can support VolumeSnapshot data source, it will create a new volume and data will be restored to the volume at the same time.
-If the provisioner does not support VolumeSnapshot data source, volume will not be created and the failure will be reported as an event.
+This field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot - Beta) * An existing PVC (PersistentVolumeClaim) * An existing custom resource/object that implements data population (Alpha) In order to use VolumeSnapshot object types, the appropriate feature gate must be enabled (VolumeSnapshotDataSource or AnyVolumeDataSource) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
+If the specified data source is not supported, the volume will not be created and the failure will be reported as an event.
 In the future, we plan to support more data source types and the behavior of the provisioner may change.

 #### api_group